Documentation for the excavator bucket

 The centre of rotation for the bucket is typically the bucket joint, but it can be a different point depending on the specific bucket design.

-In that case, a different bucket origin (o_pos_init
+In that case, a different bucket origin (o_pos_init) can be provided when building Bucket.

 The position of the bucket joint, base, and teeth are generally defined relative to the bucket origin.